 Repeated discharge cycles will shorten the life of a battery, so it's important to have a good charger on hand.
 Car battery chargers deliver steady current to the battery, and modern chargers will monitor the battery's charge and automatically switch to a low current maintenance "trickle" charge to prevent overcharging the battery.

 Advance Auto Parts stores offer free battery testing and installation*.

 A car battery charger is not the only way to go.
-You can also consider jump starting your car by connecting your battery to another car, and revving the engine to slowly charge the dead car until the battery can keep it running.
+You can also consider jump starting your car by connecting your battery to another car and revving the engine to slowly charge the dead car until the battery can keep it running.
 Once the engine starts, the car's charging system should take over, and all you have to do is drive around until your battery is charged.
-While this process can be fast and practical, it may not work if the battery is totally exhausted or if it's old and very weak; and a charger is much better when it comes to figuring out how to charge a car battery.
+While this process can be fast and practical, it may not work if the battery is totally exhausted or if it's old and very weak.
+In general, a charger is a better, more reliable option for charging a car battery.